HiskiHuovila/runecycle-srd/docs/Aspects.md

 #### Move Free

 You may move through spaces of other creatures.
-You may take Actions while you are mid-movement using a Step.
+You may take Actions while you are mid-movement of a Step.

 #### Ready Reflexes